MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-proxy.md

 In some organizations, the domain controllers aren't directly connected to the internet, but are connected through a web proxy connection, and SSL inspection and intercepting proxies are not supported for security reasons.
 In such cases, your proxy server must allow the data to directly pass from the Defender for Identity sensors to the relevant URLs without interception.

-Use the command line, Microsoft Windows Internet (WinINet), or the registry to configure your proxy server.
+Use the sensor installer command line switches, Microsoft Windows Internet (WinINet), or the registry to configure your proxy server.

 > [!IMPORTANT]
 > Microsoft does not provide a proxy server.
 This article describes how to ensure that the required URLs are accessible via a proxy server that you configure.